docker/docs/get-started/11_what_next.md

 ---
-title: "What next"
+title: "What next after getting started"
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
 description: Making sure you have more ideas of what you could do next with your application
 ---

-Although we're done with our get started guide, there's still a LOT more to learn about containers!
+Although you're done with the get started guide, there's still a lot more to learn about containers.

-We're not going to go deep-dive here, but here are a few other areas to look at next!
+Here are a few other areas to look at next.

 ## Container orchestration